albar965/albar965.github.io/littlenavmap-faq.md

 **X-Plane**: You can try to create a CIFP file but this is very complex and not recommended as stated on the page [here](https://developer.x-plane.com/?article=navdata-in-x-plane-11#How_do_I_make_my_own_approach_No_hand_editing_please).

 See [Navdata in X-Plane 11](https://developer.x-plane.com/?article=navdata-in-x-plane-11) and [XP-CIFP1101-Spec.pdf](https://developer.x-plane.com/wp-content/uploads/2016/10/XP-CIFP1101-Spec.pdf).

-#### A MSFS 2020 add-on does not show up after reloading the scenery library in _Little Navmap_ [**▲**](#top) [🔗](#no-airport-msfs) {#no-airport-msfs}

-Encrypted add-on airports in MSFS cannot be read by *Little Navmap*.

-The add-on is locked down with a DRM ([Digital _Restriction_ Management](https://en.wikipedia.org/wiki/Digital_rights_management)) scheme if you find a file `BGL.fsarchive` in the add-on folders. *Little Navmap* will not show a new airport or only the stock airport if an add-on replaces a stock one.

-You can still use the stock airport shown in _Little Navmap_ for flight planning but keep in mind that parking, taxiways or aprons might probably look different in the simulator.

-Buy add-ons directly from developers instead of the Microsoft market which enforces encryption.
-Alternatively you can also use and support freeware scenery.

 #### How can I update the navdata to the latest cycle [**▲**](#top) [🔗](#update-navdata) {#update-navdata}